 The Prodigal Daughter

-Jessica 'Jesse' Brown (Salli Richardson-Whitfield) hasn't been home for 10 years as whilst she went to theology school things didn't work out for her as she had a son Tariq (Michael B. Jordan).
-But when she gets a call from her sister, Tonya (Nicole Ari Parker), to say their father, Pastor Brown (Keith David), has been taken to hospital she returns home immediately.
-But with her father knowing he is dying and can't carry on as preacher he decides that whilst Tonya also went to theology school he wants Jessica to become the next preacher.
-Having agreed her father's commission Jessica not only finds herself having to deal with her sister but also the elders of the church and a member of the congregation who has held a grudge since they were at school together.
+Jessica 'Jesse' Brown (Salli Richardson-Whitfield - Sioux City) hasn't been home for 10 years as whilst she went to theology school things didn't work out for her as she had a son Tariq (Michael B. Jordan - Creed).
+But when she gets a call from her sister, Tonya (Nicole Ari Parker - Imagine That), to say that their father, Pastor Brown (Keith David), has been taken to hospital she returns home immediately.
+But with her father knowing he is dying and can't carry on as preacher he decides that whilst Tonya also went to theology school he wants Jessica to become the next pastor of the church.
+Having agreed to her father's commission, Jessica not only finds herself having to deal with her sister but also the elders of the church, as well as a member of the congregation who has held a grudge since they were at school together, trying to oppose her.

 If you are familiar with the Bible I know that there is a lot in "Pastor Brown" which will make you smile.
-Just some of the things which come to mind from reading the Bible include do not judge others, do not favour the wealthy over the poor, Jesus would associate with those others looked down on and he was not a fan of customs which were not from God.
+Just some of the things which come to mind from reading the Bible include do not judge others, do not favour the wealthy over the poor, and Jesus would associate with those often looked down on.
 And every single one of those I witnessed in "Pastor Brown" especially in a scene where the elders of the church are planning Pastor Brown's funeral and they insist on the local dignitaries getting the best seats and putting on a show.
-This really made me smile to watch a movie with a contemporary story which did such a fantastic job of actually drawing on the scripture none more so in Jessica finding herself serving the Lord having been an exotic dancer.
+This really made me smile to watch a movie with a contemporary story which did such a fantastic job of actually drawing on the scripture, none more so in Jessica finding herself serving the Lord having been an exotic dancer.